equinor/maintenance-api-event-driven/SECURITY.md

 # Security Policy
 ## Reporting Security Issues

- The Maintenance API Team takes security issues in **cbm-integration** seriously.
+ The Maintenance API Team takes security issues in **maintenance-api-event-driven** seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security tab and click the "Report a Vulnerability" button.
 In your report, please describe the vulnerability to the best of your ability.
 Fixes for discovered vulnerabilities are welcome - please attach or summarize it in your report.